WPBeginner

 WonderPush works in a similar way to most other push notification plugins.
 It lets you segment your subscribers, automate notifications based on behavior or time, access real-time analytics, and more.

-WonderPush lets you create various types of notification.
+WonderPush lets you create various types of notifications.
 These include eCommerce push notifications, such as automated abandoned cart notifications.

 You get all the features however much you’re paying.
 This includes unlimited staff members, unlimited notifications, A/B testing, personalization, and more.